-Traditional Irish soda bread makes an amazing treat for St. Patrick's Day, Easter, or Christmas.
-This delicious classic recipe is slightly sweet with a burst of fresh orange zest.
+Irish soda bread with raisins or currants makes an amazing treat for St. Patrick's Day, Easter, or Christmas.
+This delicious traditional recipe is slightly sweet with a burst of fresh orange zest.
 Serve the loaf warm with Irish butter or slice and serve as toast.

-My favorite boss was a wonderful Irish woman who surprised our team with a homemade Irish soda bread for St. Patrick's Day.
+My favorite boss was a wonderful Irish woman who surprised our team with an authentic Irish soda bread for St. Patrick's Day.

 20-something me had never heard of it before and all these years later I still remember what a delicious treat that was during the work day.